design-gateway/aes256-gcm-100g/README.md

 ## Project description
 The AES256-GCM IP Core supports 256-bit AES encryption and decryption in Galois/Counter Mode (GCM) which is widely used for Authenticated Encryption with Associated Data (AEAD) application.
 More details about this IP can be found through this [link](https://dgway.com/ASIP_E.html#AESGCM).

-In addition to this free evaluation demo, we also offer another demo application where this IP is applied in an actual environment.
-If you are interested in testing the full system, please contact us.
-This free demo, however, includes a simple system that demonstrates how our encryption IP core functions.
-The illustration below shows the overall system of this free demo, with more details described further below.
+This free demo showcases a basic system that highlights the functionality of our encryption IP core.
+The diagram below provides the overview of this free demo, with more details described further below.

 ![block-diagram](./docs/AES256GCM100GDemo.PNG)